 Beacon Pub & Eatery

-Head to the base of Blackcomb Mountain and you’ll find Milestones.
+Head to the base of Blackcomb Mountain, and you’ll find Milestones.
 Its huge patio overlooks the ski out of Lower Cruiser is an ideal location.
-Step out of your skis and enjoy some après-ski food and beverages on a sunny afternoon.
+So step out of your skis and enjoy some après-ski food and beverages on a sunny afternoon.

-Their menu is huge, but from our experience they do everything well.
+Their menu is huge, but from our experience, they do everything well.
 And our favourite night to visit is a Monday when they offer a ‘Girls’ Night Out’ deal.
-For $44 you can lap up four Bellinis or a pitcher of domestic draught, along with your choice of four appies – enough to fill two people up for sure.

 Table Nineteen Lakeside Eatery